Individual Therapy

 -

-Our nervous system is always scanning for cues of safety or danger and it responds automatically.
-This can look like mobilization (fight or flight), collapse (shutdown), or ventral vagal states where we feel calm, connected, and present.
-When we learn to recognize these states, theywe can better understand the body’s response without judgment.
+Our nervous system is always scanning for cues of safety or danger and responding automatically.
+This can look like mobilization (fight or flight), collapse (shutdown), or ventral-vagal states where we feel calm, connected, and present.
+When we learn to recognize these states, we can better understand the body’s response without judgment.

 In therapy, this framework allows us to create experiences that support a shift toward regulation and safety.
 Simple practices like grounding, breathwork, movement, or even eye contact can help the nervous system find its way back to connection.
 Over time, clients build more flexibility in moving between states,